Welcome to the Propeller Provider Portal! Here’s a brief overview to help you get started. Let’s go over each section one by one:

 This column sorts patients by their last names, in alphabetical order.
-Click on the category title at the top (blue text) to sort them by either ascending or descending order.
+Click on the category title at the top (blue text) to sort them into either ascending or descending order.
 The eye icon lets you hide patient names to protect their privacy.

 - Asthma control for the last 7 days

-The seven circles indicate reliever use in the past 7 days up to the current day.
+The seven circles indicate reliever use in the past seven days up to the current day.
 If the circle is grey, it means no reliever medication was taken that day.
-If it is purple, it means medication was taken that day, and the number inside indicates how many times it was taken.
+If it is purple, it means medication was taken that day, and the number inside the circle indicates how many times it was taken.
 If the daily or weekly total exceeds 6, it changes to red as a warning.

 - Adherence for the last 7 days